Create Searchable Index Java – Deploy GroupDocs.Search for Java

 Configuration config = new ConfiguringSearchNetwork().configure(basePath, basePort);

-// Use the configuration to proceed with other operations
+// Use this configuration for subsequent operations

 }